-Creative nonfiction, fiction, essays, book excerpts, reviews, flash fiction, and prose: Submit no more than two pieces.
+Poetry: Submit no more than five poems.
 Please wait to hear back from us before submitting new work.
-Submit here.

-Poetry: Submit no more than five poems.
+Art: Submit no more than five pieces.
 Please wait to hear back from us before submitting new work.
-Submit here.

-Photography and art: Submit no more than five pieces.
+Photography: Submit no more than five pieces.
 Please wait to hear back from us before submitting new work.
-Submit here.